TU-COSC-Dierbach/Practicum-01-Repo/README.md

 `Scanner input = new Scanner(System.in)`

-Java searches
-for a file that contains the corresponding class, e.g.,
+In this case, Java searches for a file that contains the corresponding class named Scanner.java (and also one called System.java)

 `Scanner.java`